List of former Maryland state highways (2–199): MD 44

 Maryland Route 44 was the designation for the access road from MD 56 south to Fort Frederick State Park near Big Pool in western Washington County.
 The access road was designated MD 44 between 1946 and 1969.

-MD 45

-Maryland Route 45 ran along Water St. in Frostburg.

 MD 46

 Maryland Route 46 is the former designation of the segment of I-195 between MD 295 and BWI Airport in Linthicum in northwestern Anne Arundel County.
 MD 46 was assigned when the connector between the Baltimore–Washington Expressway and the new Friendship International Airport opened in 1950.
 The designation was replaced by I-195 when the Interstate fully opened in 1990.

 MD 48

 Maryland Route 48 was the designation for Pine Ridge Road from US 220 northeast to the Pennsylvania state line near Dickens in central Allegany County.
 The highway was constructed as a concrete road by 1927.
 MD 48 was removed from the state highway system in 1950.